nvmcr/DataScience_HandBook/Statistics/README.md

 where x1 and x2 are the means of the paired samples, s is the standard deviation of the differences between the pairs, and n is the number of pairs.
 The degrees of freedom for the paired t-test are (n-1).
 * Two-Sample t-test
+*
 It is used when we want to compare the means of two independent groups.

 $$ t = {x1-x2\\over {s*\sqrt{{1\\over n1} + {1\\over n2}}}} $$

 x1 and x2 are the means of the two groups, s is the pooled standard deviation of the two groups, n1 and n2 are the sample sizes of the two groups.
 The degrees of freedom for the two-sample t-test are (n1 + n2 - 2).

-We then calculate p-value associated with t-value to get a concluion on hypothesis.
+We then calculate p-value associated with t-value to get a conclusion on hypothesis.